 I first got into practicing mindfulness through listening to the audio program of Full Catastrophe Living, practicing yoga, and later getting into transcendental meditation (TM).
 I’ve noticed that since practicing yoga twice a week and meditating for a half hour every day, my stress levels have gone way down and my immune response seemed to get much stronger.

 I’m also a huge fan of journaling, which helps me to clear my head and practice creative problem solving.
-Every morning, I almost always do 3 pages of stream-of-consciousness journaling while I drink my tea.
-These are called Morning Pages, and you can learn more about them in Julia Cameron’s book The Artist’s Way.
+When I have time each morning, I like to do three pages of stream-of-consciousness journaling while I drink my tea.
+These are called Morning Pages, a method for facilitating creativity outlined Julia Cameron’s book The Artist’s Way.

 5. Spend time in nature

-In Connecting with Nature for Our Health and the Health of the Planet, I wrote at length about the health benefits of spending time in the outdoors.
+In Connecting with Nature for Our Health and the Health of the Planet, I investigated the health benefits of spending time in the outdoors.
 Some of the advantages of being in nature is that it has the effect of:

 - Lowering blood pressure and heart rate